508-loop-detected/baud/README.md

 Most ICs are SOIC 8/14/16; all passives are 0805.
 The BOMs prefixed with `fixed` are easier to read; the others can be used along with the Pick-and-place and gerber files to order PCBs.

+There is a short demo video here: https://youtu.be/sk9AuCy46Ws